epiphone/unity-docparser/README.md

 unity-docparser
 ===============

-Parse Unity's HTML docs into a .xml file, to be used in Visual Studio.
+Scrape Unity's HTML docs into a .xml file, to be used in Visual Studio.
+WIP.